Digital journalism: Citizen journalism

 Digital journalisms lack of a traditional "editor" has given rise to citizen journalism.
 The early advances that the digital age offered journalism were faster research, easier editing, conveniences and a faster delivery time for articles.
 The Internet has broadened the effect that the digital age has on journalism.
 Because of the popularity of the Internet, most people have access and can add their forms of journalism to the information network.
 This allows anyone who wants to share something they deem important that has happened in their community.
 Individuals who are not professional journalists who present news through their blogs or websites are often referred to as citizen journalists.
 One does not need a college degree to be a citizen journalist.
 Citizen journalists are able to publish information that may not be reported otherwise and the public has a greater opportunity to be informed.
 Some companies use the information that a citizen journalist relays when they themselves can not access certain situations, for example, in countries where freedom of the press is limited.
 Anyone can record events happening and send it anywhere they wish, or put it on their website.
 Non-profit and grassroots digital journalism sites may have far fewer resources than their corporate counterparts, yet due to digital media are able to have websites that are technically comparable.
 Other media outlets can then pick up their story and run with it as they please, thus allowing information to reach wider audiences.

 For citizen journalism to be effective and successful, there needs to be citizen editors.
 Their role being to solicit other people to provide accurate information and to mediate interactivity among users.
 An example can be found in the start-up of the South Korean online daily newspaper, OhMyNews, where the founder recruited several hundred volunteer "citizen reporters" to write news articles that were edited and processed by four professional journalists.

 News collections

 The Internet also offers options such as personalized news feeds and aggregators, which compile news from different websites into one site.
 One of the most popular news aggregators is Google News.
-Others include Flipboard.com, and Feedly.com.

-But, some people see too much personalization as detrimental.
-For example, some fear that people will have narrower exposure to news, seeking out only those commentators who already agree with them.
+People who can choose which news they consume tend to consume only or mostly those from outlets that share their political views.

 As of March 2005, Wikinews rewrites articles from other news organizations.
 Original reporting remains a challenge on the Internet as the burdens of verification and legal risks (especially from plaintiff-friendly jurisdictions like BC) remain high in the absence of any net-wide approach to defamation.